-- Act as a source of support and expertise on matters relating to safeguarding and child protection to ensure that other members of staff can carry out their safeguarding duty; - Advise on the response to safeguarding concerns; - Liaise with the Local Authority and work with other agencies in line with 'Working Together to Safeguard Children (2018);

-- Identify if children may benefit from early help; - Refer suspected cases, as appropriate, to the relevant body (local authority children's social care, Channel programme, Disclosure and Barring Service, and/or police), and support staff who make such referrals directly - Make referrals to the Channel programme where there is a radicalisation concern and/or support staff that make a referral to Channel; - Support the school with regards to their responsibilities under the Prevent duty and provide advice and support on protecting children from radicalisation; - Refer cases to the police where a crime may have been committed; - Be available during school or college hours for staff to discuss any safeguarding concerns.
-In the event that they are not available, a deputy will be made available; - Undertake training to equip them with the skills to carry out the role and update this every two years; - Ensure all staff that work directly with children have read and understood Part 1 and Annex B of Keeping Children Safe in Education (September 2022); - Ensure all staff that do not work directly with children have read either Part 1 or Annex A (as appropriate) of Keeping Children Safe in Education (2022); - Update their knowledge and skills regularly and keep up with any developments relevant to their role; - Provide staff in school with the knowledge, skills and support required to safeguard children; - Take responsibility for the accurate and timely recording of safeguarding and child protection concerns and take overall responsibility for safeguarding and child protection files; - Take responsibility for the transfer of safeguarding files when a child leaves the school - Attend or ensure an appropriate representative attends multi-agency safeguarding or child protection meetings; - Work closely with other relevant education professionals (e.g. SENCO, Virtual School Head) to ensure children with additional vulnerabilities are safeguarded; - Help to promote educational outcomes of children who have experienced or are experiencing safeguarding or child protection issues by sharing relevant information with teachers and the school leadership team; The DSL(s) will take lead responsibility for promoting educational outcomes by knowing the welfare, safeguarding and child protection issues that children in need are experiencing, or have experienced, and identifying the impact that these issues might be having on children's attendance, engagement and achievement.
-This will include understanding their academic progress and attainment and maintaining a culture of high aspirations for this cohort and supporting teaching staff to provide additional academic support or reasonable adjustments to help children who have or have had a social worker reach their potential. - We recognise that a child's experiences of adversity and trauma can leave them vulnerable to further harm, as well as educationally disadvantaged in facing barriers to attendance, learning, behaviour and mental health.
-The DSL will use the information that they hold about children with a social worker to make decisions in the best interests of the child's safety, welfare and help promote educational outcomes.
-The DSL will ensure that staff, know who these children are, understand their academic progress and attainment and maintain a culture of high aspirations for this cohort; supporting teaching staff to identify the challenges that children in this group might face and the additional academic support and adjustments that they could make to best support these children.
+- Act as a source of support and expertise on matters relating to safeguarding and child protection to ensure that other members of staff can carry out their safeguarding duty; - Advise on the response to safeguarding concerns; - Liaise with the Local Authority and work with other agencies in line with 'Working Together to Safeguard Children (2018); - Identify if children may benefit from early help; - Refer suspected cases, as appropriate, to the relevant body (local authority children's social care, Channel programme, Disclosure and Barring Service, and/or police), and support staff who make such referrals directly - Make referrals to the Channel programme where there is a radicalisation concern and/or support staff that make a referral to Channel; - Support the school with regards to their responsibilities under the Prevent duty and provide advice and support on protecting children from radicalisation; - Refer cases to the police where a crime may have been committed; - Be available during school or college hours for staff to discuss any safeguarding concerns.
+In the event that they are not available, a deputy will be made available; - Undertake training to equip them with the skills to carry out the role and update this every two years; - Ensure all staff that work directly with children have read and understood Part 1 and Annex B of Keeping Children Safe in Education (September 2023); - Ensure all staff that do not work directly with children have read either Part 1 or Annex A (as appropriate) of Keeping Children Safe in Education (2023); - Update their knowledge and skills regularly and keep up with any developments relevant to their role; - Provide staff in school with the knowledge, skills and support required to safeguard children; - Take responsibility for the accurate and timely recording of safeguarding and child protection concerns and take overall responsibility for safeguarding and child protection files; - Take responsibility for the transfer of safeguarding files when a child leaves the school; - Attend or ensure an appropriate representative attends multi-agency safeguarding or child protection meetings; - Work closely with other relevant education professionals (e.g. SENCO, Virtual School Head) to ensure children with additional vulnerabilities are safeguarded; - Unless delegated to member of the leadership team, take responsibility for online safety and understanding the filtering and monitoring systems and processes in place; - Help to promote educational outcomes of children who have experienced or are experiencing safeguarding or child protection issues by sharing relevant information with teachers and the school leadership team; The DSL(s) will take lead responsibility for promoting educational outcomes by knowing the welfare, safeguarding and child protection issues that children in need are experiencing, or have experienced, and identifying the impact that these issues might be having on children's attendance, engagement and achievement.
+This will include understanding their academic progress and attainment and maintaining a culture of high aspirations for this cohort and supporting teaching staff to provide additional academic support or reasonable adjustments to help children who have or have had a social worker reach their potential.